Using Financial Statements As a Management Tool

 Financial statements are used to give you much more than just a snapshot of your business’ health.
 Your financial statements can also be used as a powerful management tool to affect positive change within your organization—when used the right way.

-The three main components of your financial statement, a balance sheet, income statement, and cash flow statement all combine to tell you a significant amount of detail about what your core competencies are, and what your potential weaknesses may be.
-Beyond just the obvious of identifying potential shortages in revenue, going through the activity of creating and maintaining these statements will show you which products or services perform best for your company.
+The three main components of your financial statement - a balance sheet, income statement, and cash flow statement - all combine to tell you a significant amount of detail about what your core competencies are and what your potential weaknesses may be.
+Beyond just the obvious of identifying potential shortages in revenue, going through the act of creating and maintaining these statements will show you which products or services perform best for your company.

 - Income statement: Also known as a profit-and-loss statement, the income statement summarizes a company’s revenue and expenses for a given time period.
 This financial statement is crucial because it gives you a very clear view of your monthly revenue and expenses, side-by-side without any other information in the way.